Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Discussion

 \subsection{Limitations}

-The study has limitations that need to be taken into account in the interpretation of the results and suggest avenues for future research.

 First, our main analyses were based on a within-subjects subsample of users who had experience with both systems.
-While this group enables controlled comparisons, it may also introduce a self-selection bias.
+While this enables controlled comparisons, it may also introduce a self-selection bias.
 Although key effects (\eg, privacy and hallucinations) were replicated in the between-subjects analysis, sustainability-aware AI usage was only significant in the between-subjects comparison.
 Future studies should therefore examine the generalizability of our findings across user groups (\eg, students vs. employees; single-system vs. multi-system users).
+The generalizability of the results must also be discussed with regards to other (a) universities, (b) professional contexts, and (c) nationalities.
+In principle, case studies are transferable to the same extent as large-scale studies, when taking into account how similar the socio-organizational structures in another setting are \cite{tsang2014generalizing}.
+As many German universities currently introduce LLMaaS (without fine-tuning models), the results of this study are likely representative, if similar customization choices are made.
+It is also conceivable that similar effects are observable in other knowledge-work intense professions.
+However, results might not transfer to other domains e.g., healthcare, where for example reliability and accuracy of systems are large concerns \cite{chen2025systematic}.
+Additionally, Germany is characterized by strict data protection rules.
+Universities/ organization need to act in accordance with the General Data Protection Regulation (GDPR), which students and staff are likely aware of.
+This limits generalization to other (especially non-European) countries, particularly with regard to the perceived privacy of systems.

 Second, we did not control for potential order effects in the questionnaire.
 Due to the limited configuration options on the university's internal survey platform, the university's LLMaaS chatbot was always evaluated before ChatGPT.
 While this ordering was consistent for all participants and unlikely to explain system-specific effects alone, it remains a potential confound.

-Future studies should employ counterbalanced survey designs to rule out such effects.
+Third, our study relied exclusively on self-report measures and exploratory benchmark evaluations.
+Future studies should incorporate behavioral data, such as prompt input, output verification actions, or system usage logs, to complement self-reports.
+Moreover, perceptual measures alone may not fully capture how customization relates to actual model behavior.
+Although we included two exploratory objective benchmark evaluations to assess hallucination tendencies and detection performance (see Section~\ref{Exploratory Analysis for Hallucinations}), these analyses were not part of the primary inferential design.
+Combining self-report measures with objective task-based performance metrics would help distinguish between effects on user perception driven by interface cues and those reflecting underlying system performance.